isaacwgarcia/app/README.md

 What can you do with the app?

 - Browse Twitter, Lens Protocol and news timeline at the same time.
-- Check Owner and App that published information.
+- Check Owner and App that published the information.
 - For news you can click on headline.
 - Check Liquidity pools
   - Latest Transactions with details (Tx Hash - Amount - Address Sender - Address Receiver - Date and Time) and you can copy them.